 - Regularly trimming your cat’s nails can prevent injury and damage to household items.

-- Homes with multiple cats should have a variety of beds in many locations so that cats can have their own space if they choose.
+- Homes with multiple cats should have a variety of beds in many locations so cats can have their own space if they choose.

 Metal Cat Comb